 With a retirement interest-only mortgage, rather than your mortgage finishing on a specific date you carry on making interest payments indefinitely so that you’re able to stay in your home without having to pay back the capital owed.

 The capital only has to be repaid when you die or move into long-term care and the property is sold.
 You can find out more in our article How retirement interest-only mortgages work.

 A lifetime mortgage is a type of equity release plan, so there are no monthly interest payments to make.
 You can find out how much of your property wealth you might be able to unlock with the help of our Equity Release Calculator.

 You must seek professional advice before you can apply for a lifetime mortgage.
 You can find an equity release adviser via the Equity Release Council’s (the trade body for the equity release sector) website here.
 Find out more about equity release in our guide Equity release: What is it and how does it work?

 If you’re looking for somewhere to start, Key group are one of the more established providers who offer advice on equity release.
 They are a member of the Equity Release Council and have an excellent customer service rating on Trustpilot.
-If you are interested in a free, no obligation conversation with one of their equity release specialists, you can request a callback here.
+If you are interested in a free, no obligation conversation with one of their equity release specialists, you can request a free callback here.

 Reason two: Mortgage rates are extremely competitive at the moment